 Growing Lady Slippers from Seed

 Once you have sterilized everything, use forceps or long-handled tweezers to transfer the seed to the growing medium.
 Cover the top of the flask with foil.
-Place the flasks in total darkness to germinate where temperatures are 65 to 70 degrees Fahrenheit (18-21 C.).
+Place the flasks in total darkness to germinate where temperatures are 65 to 70 degrees F. (18-21 C.).

 Keep the medium moist, but not soggy, with water that has been acidified with the addition of a little bit of apple cider vinegar.
 Once seeds have sprouted, keep the medium on the dry side.

 As seedlings develop leaves, gradually move them to a warm area with 75% shade or 20 inches (51 cm.) below fluorescent tubes.
-Repot when the seedlings are several inches (5 to 10 cm.) high.
+Repot when the seedlings are several inches (8 cm.) high.
 Use half vermiculite with half perlite as your planting medium.

-With a little luck and some good care, you may have flowering Lady Slipper orchids in 2 or 3 years.
+With a little luck and some good care, you may have flowering Lady Slipper orchids in two or three years.